Zscaler and APPI

 - Security.
 The APPI requires that business operators (i) take necessary and appropriate measures to safeguard and protect against unauthorized disclosure of, loss of, or damage to the personal information they process, and (ii) conduct necessary and appropriate supervision over their employees and service providers who process personal data.
 The Commission has promulgated mandatory and recommended security measures under the APPI.
 Consistent with the requirements of the APPI and the Commission’s guidance, Zscaler has developed and implemented security policies to protect all personal information against loss, theft, or any unauthorized access, disclosure, copying, use or modification, taking into account the sensitivity of the information and other factors.

 - Data breaches.
-While the APPI does not require notification to data subjects or to the Commission following a data breach, the Commission has issued guidance mandating notifications under certain circumstances.
-Zscaler will promptly notify its customers of any data breach involving customer data and provide reasonable assistance to its customers to comply with any legally required notifications.
+Zscaler will promptly notify its customers of any data breach involving customer data and provide reasonable assistance to its customers to comply with any legally required notifications, including reports to Japan's Personal Information Protection Commission.

 - Rights of data subjects.
 The APPI gives data subjects the right to require that a business operator disclose the purpose of processing of their personal information, how they can access and correct their personal information, how they can suspend the processing of their personal information, and where they can submit complaints concerning the handling of their personal information.
 Zscaler assists its customers in fulfilling their obligations to allow data subjects to exercise their rights under the APPI.